 If you’re looking to improve first-call resolution, one of the most effective ways of doing so is by ensuring customers reach the most appropriate human agent at the first time of asking.
 While this can be achieved via intelligent use of relevant customer data, IVR also has a role to play in efficient routing.

 A carefully considered and well-designed IVR script will improve the accuracy of your call routing and give you the best possible chance of connecting the caller with the right agent for the enquiry.
 As a result, the enquiry will have a much greater chance of being resolved at first contact.

 While first-call resolution is important, it doesn’t mean much if customers are abandoning their calls in droves before agents have the opportunity to resolve their problems.
 The abandon rate measures those customers who hang up before reaching an agent.
 This is an important metric for various reasons.

 First and foremost, a high abandon rate suggests customers are frustrated with the call centre and are likely to complain of poor customer service.
 Abandoned calls will also lose you sales opportunities and additional revenue.
 Finally, a high abandon rate can have a detrimental effect on the accuracy of other important call centre metrics and statistics.

 For instance, a simple figure, such as call volume, can be artificially inflated by a high abandonment rate.
 Those who abandon are likely to phone back at a later time or date, pushing up your call volume, even though their call is essentially an extension of their previous attempt.

-First, it provides businesses with a means of communicating basic information without having to engage a human agent.
-If a customer wants to find out a store’s opening hours, the attention of human agent probably isn’t required.
+- It provides businesses with a means of communicating basic information without having to engage a human agent.
+If a customer wants to find out a store’s opening hours, the attention of a human agent probably isn’t required.